+You can find cozy, convenient places to stay for $50, $20, or even free in destinations around the world—as long as you know where to look.
 Aside from airfare, lodging is typically the expense that takes the biggest bite out of a vacation budget.
-But there’s no need to rack up hotel stays for $100 – $200 a night or more.
-Creative travelers who are willing to consider alternatives to hotels could pay a fraction of that price—or nothing at all.
+But there’s no need to rack up hotel stays for $100 to $200 a night or more.
+If you’re willing to consider alternatives to hotels, you could pay a fraction of that price—or nothing at all.

 Below, we review 10 hotel alternatives and evaluate the pros and cons of each.
 Read on to see if these affordable alternatives to hotels are something you’ll dig or want to dump.

-1. Short-Term Room Rentals
+Short-Term Room Rentals

-Do you love a chance to meet people, see how they live, maybe play a midnight game of Scrabble or Call of Duty?
+Do you love the chance to meet people, see how they live, maybe play a midnight game of Scrabble or Call of Duty?
 Although you may score a cottage all by yourself, the cheaper options are usually a small bedroom with a shared bath.
 If that’s cool with you, a short-term room rental is your thing.

 Hostels are perfect for the unscheduled traveler or backpacker, and for those who like an adventure—read: those who don’t mind plenty of company.
 They often have communal kitchens for those interested in making their own meals.

 Sleeping in someone’s spare bedroom or on the living room couch is by far one of the cheapest ways to travel.
 In many cases, it’s free, and it’s also a great way to meet locals.
 You can organize a homestay through long-established hospitality networks like Servas International, or check out sites like CouchSurfing.com.
 For more information, see our guide to Homestays and Farmstays.